fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

     type `tf.int32` holding Unicode code points), the length appears in the shape.

-Sets

-:   Are represented as regular tensors (or sparse
+Sets: Are represented as regular tensors (or sparse
     tensors).
 For example, `tf.constant([[1, 2], [3, 4]])` represents
     the two sets {1, 2} and {3, 4}.
 More generally, each set is
     represented by a vector in the tensor's last axis.
 You can manipulate sets using operations from the `tf.sets` package.

-Queues

-:   Store tensors across multiple steps.
+Queues: Store tensors across multiple steps.
 TensorFlow offers various kinds
     of queues: simple First In, First Out (FIFO) queues (FIFOQueue), queues that can
     prioritize some items (`PriorityQueue`), shuffle their items